Combodo/combodo-archive-manual/README.md

 ## About

-This is the module used in the Data archiver simple extension for [iTop](https://github.com/Combodo/iTop).
+This is the module used in the Data archiver extension for [iTop](https://github.com/Combodo/iTop).

 ## Download